cnizzardini/cakephp-swagger-bake/README.md

 ```

 #### `@SwagEntity`
-Class level annotation for exposing entities to Swagger UI with @SwagEntity.
-By default all entities with routes are
+Class level annotation for exposing entities to Swagger UI.
+You can hide entities with this annotation.
-added to Swagger.

 ```php
 use SwaggerBake\Lib\Annotation\SwagEntity;